evanash16/Blackjack/DESIGN.md

 ### Methods
 * getHand() &rarr; Hand :  return the dealer's hand
-* deal(List<BlackjackPlayer> players) : deal one card to each player, and one card to self.
+* deal(List<BlackjackPlayer> players) : deal one card to each player, and one card face up to self.
+Then deal one card to each player, and one card face down to self.
   * If the dealer already has two cards, an exception should be thrown.
   * The second card should be dealt face down.
 * pay(List<BlackjackPlayer> players) : for each player's hand(s), pay out or collect bets